A ghoulish string of mutilated corpses.

-“For your sins will always find you,” I continued, locked upon the words scrolling across the holo-screen.
+“For your sins will always find you,” I continued, my eyes captured by the words scrolling across the holo-screen.
 My heartbeat accelerated.
-Sweat beaded upon my brow.
+My breathing quickened.
+Sweat gathered on my brow.
 “Your sins will never forget you.
 Your sins can never forgive you.”

 The screen went dark.

-I leaned against the wall, drained from the Insight’s use.
-With the last vestiges of the magic whispering away, I turned to Mahoney, and witnessed a younger version of him wearing an ECPD uniform, standing in a dank, dark room that was not here, but somewhere else.
+With the last vestiges of the magic dissipating, I turned to Mahoney, only to find his youthful version wearing a fresh-pressed suit and tie.
+He stood in a dank, dark room that was not here, but somewhere else.
 The stench of blood and gore filled my nostrils.
 A small body lay at Bill’s feet.
 Whoever this had been, the head and face had been crushed by a tremendous force.
 The face was a pulpy mess.

-Suddenly, an unbridled outrage and hatred permeated the room in which I stood.
-It struck me like a blow to the stomach, and I nearly choked on its intensity.
+Suddenly, an unbridled hatred and despair permeated the room in which I stood, and I nearly choked on its intensity.
 I tried clearing my throat several times hoping to wash the feeling away without success.

 The Insight vanished, enervating me further.
 My breathing grew shallow.
 Sweat ran down my face in cold rivulets.
 The image of the captain and that room dissolved, and with it, the raw emotion I’d just experienced.

 Something very bad had happened both here, and in that place from Mahoney’s past.
 Gustavo Sanarov had been killed in an unnatural manner.
 Not by a gunshot or stab wound, but by something far more profound, primal and sinister.

 I realized whoever or whatever had done this didn’t just want Sanarov dead.